run-ai/docs/docs/admin/authentication/roles.md

 A permission is a set of actions (View, Edit, Create and Delete) over a Run:ai entity (e.g. projects, workloads, users).Roles table

-The Roles table can be found under **Tools & Settings** in the Run:ai platform.
+The Roles table can be found under **Access** in the Run:ai platform.

 The Roles table displays a list of predefined roles available to users in the Run:ai platform.
 It is not possible to create additional rules or edit or delete existing rules.